Lonely Machines

-"Lonely Machines" is a song by American electronic music duo 3OH!3, featuring 100 gecs.
+"Lonely Machines" is a song by American electronic music duo 3OH!3, featuring 100 Gecs.
 It was released on November 13, 2020, as the lead single from their sixth studio album, Need.
 It is the duo's first single in four years since their last release in 2016, Night Sports.

 Background

-After four years without releasing new music, the group returned in November 2020, posting a teaser of their new single "Lonely Machines", featuring 100 gecs.
+After four years without releasing new music, the group returned in November 2020, posting a teaser of their new single "Lonely Machines", featuring 100 Gecs.
 Prior to the release, the group got in touch with founder of Photo Finish Records, Matt Galle and signed with the label again since parting ways with them in 2014, which motivated them into releasing the single.
 Sean Foreman of 3OH!3 said of the collaboration, "It was effortless, unthought and most of all, FUN.
-We just had a blast creating this Frankenstein of a tune, which at some point we sent to 100 gecs and they brought it to a whole other level."
+We just had a blast creating this Frankenstein of a tune, which at some point we sent to 100 Gecs and they brought it to a whole other level."

 Composition

-The duo were writing another single from the album "I'm So Sad", when Benny Blanco, who worked with 3OH!3 in the past, asked them if they've "listened to 100 Gecs?."
+The duo were writing another single from the album "I'm So Sad", when Benny Blanco, who worked with 3OH!3 in the past, asked them if they had listened to 100 Gecs.
 Ultimately, they reached out to Laura Les of 100 gecs first, which then moved quickly from there.
 Before Les was reached out to by the duo, she stated in a 2019 interview that she had been a fan of their music and was an influence to 100 gecs' music.
 It was written by Nathaniel Motte, Sean Foreman and Laura Les, right before the COVID-19 pandemic.
-Lyrically, the song features callbacks to their single "Don't Trust Me", such as the line, "Tell your boyfriend if he says he's got beef / That I'm a vegetarian and I ain't fucking scared of him."
+Lyrically, the song features a callback to the line "Tell your boyfriend if he says he's got beef / That I'm a vegetarian and I ain't fucking scared of him" in 3OH!3's 2008 single "Don't Trust Me".